 - Don't just look at the price.
-It's no good saving a few extra dollars if your stuck with a dud policy that doesn't actually give you the cover you need.
+It's no good saving a few extra dollars if you'll be stuck with a dud policy that doesn't actually give you the cover you need.
 Take the time to compare a range of options and find out what else you can get from an essentials or comprehensive policy by paying a bit extra.

 - Your Australian passport or another valid document that shows you are a permanent resident of Australia

-- A valid medicare card
+- A valid Medicare card

 - Loss, theft and damage of luggage and expensive items